 Council (the ACT Council of Parents and Citizens Associations) is the peak body of ACT public school parent associations.
 We represent the views and promote the interests of parents from these associations to government.
 We also help parent associations to operate effectively.

 How is Council formed and operated?

 Council is a truly grass-roots organisation and is guided by the consensus of members.
 Each member parent association elects a delegate or two to Council.
 Delegates meet at regular meetings to discuss issues of concern and receive information of interest to parents.
 Once a year the executive members of Council are elected to progress Council business.
 Council representatives speak on behalf of members (to the media and at regular meetings with government), guided by a formalised set of policies on a huge range of issues.
 These have been agreed to at Council meetings over the years.

 Council employs four part-time staff in the office who work under the direction of the elected executive.
 Office staff are available to answer enquiries from member P&Cs five days a week (contact details and office hours).

 How is Council funded?

 Council is gratefully funded by an ACT Government Grant, along with annual membership fees from our members.

 Is our parent association a member of Council?

 Yes.
 All public school parent associations in the ACT are members of Council.

 When are our Council membership fees due?

-The Council office prepares and sends the annual membership fees invoice in May each year for payment by 30 June.
+The Council office prepares and sends the annual membership fees invoice at the beginning of July each year for payment by 31 July.

 How much are the fees for our Council membership?

-The fee is 90 cents (plus 9 cents GST) for each enrolled student at your school.
+The fee is 95 cents (plus GST) for each enrolled student at your school.
 We use the school census figures from February to determine the numbers.
-This basic fee has not changed for 9 years, but in 2017 a $25 flat fee was added for Primary and High Schools in order to relieve the burden on College P&Cs struggling to survive.
+This rate just increased (by 5c) for the first time in 10 years.

 What do we get from membership?